The Cheapest Cox Internet Plans: Save Money on Wi-Fi

 How does Cox’s cheapest internet plan compare to other affordable internet plans?

-Cox’s cheapest internet plan isn’t great compared to most competitors. $50 a month for a measly 100Mbps of cable download speed isn’t a good look.
-Other budget provider plans from AT&T, T-Mobile, Astound, and Fios double and even triple Cox’s download speed at similar prices.
+Cox’s cheapest internet plan (without price hikes) is pretty standard compared to most competitors. $50 a month for 300Mbps of cable download speed is similar to other budget provider plans from AT&T, T-Mobile, Astound, and Fios.

 Does Cox offer fiber internet service?